simonmichael/haskell-links/README.md

 but none of them have fully succeeded.
 We could really do with some more systematic, scalable (crowd-sourced, lightweight) approach.*
 ([discussion](https://www.reddit.com/r/haskell/comments/um43bz/most_current_materials_for_learning_haskell/i80f40x/))

-Here is a small exploratory project aimed at this problem.
+Here is one more small attempt.
 Right now it's just me, myself and I.

 ## Goals